Torsion and K-theory for some free wreath products: Classification of torsion actions

 Assume that $P$ and $P'$ are both standard.
 Then, $M$ was the standard module of $R_{\G\ast S^{1}}$, hence by Theorem \ref{thm:actionsfreeproduct} $N$ was standard, contradicting the assumption.
 As a consequence, there is at least one non-standard torsion $R_{\widetilde{\G}}$-submodule. \end{proof}

 The main problem with the previous statement is that when all the stabilizers are even, we get two non-standard modules so that there may be more torsion in $\widetilde{\G}$ than in $\G$.
 It is moreover not clear whether the torsion modules obtained are isomorphic to one another, or isomorphic to those arising from other torsion modules.
 At least, in the particular case of $\widetilde{H}_{N}^{+}$ we can settle this issue.
+Recall that $H_{N}^{+} = \Z_{2}\wr_{\ast}S_{N}^{+}$ is the free hyperoctahedral quantum group and $\widetilde{H}_{N}^{+}$ is its free complexification.

 \begin{cor} The quantum group $\widetilde{H}_{N}^{+}$ has exactly two non-trivial torsion actions up to equivariant Morita equivalence. \end{cor}

 \begin{proof} By Theorem \ref{thm:torsionwreathproduct}, $H_{N}^{+}$ has two non-trivial torsion actions up to equivariant Morita equivalence.
 One of them comes from the trivial $R_{\Z_{2}}$-module $\Z.j_{0}$.
 At the level of the free wreath product, it is generated by $u^{1}j_{0}$ and this element has the odd stabilizer $u^{1}su^{1}$, where $s$ denotes the generator of $\Z_{2}$ seen as an irreducible representation.
 Thus, $P = P'$ in that case.